 - Iron: Many pregnant women develop anemia -- a deficiency in red blood cells that can leave you tired and draggy.
 Good sources of iron include lean meats and, again, those dark green leafy veggies.
 The recommended intake during pregnancy is about 30 grams per day, which is contained in most prenatal vitamins.

-A balanced, healthy diet that includes lots of fruits and vegetables is the best way for you and your growing baby to get these and other important nutrients.
+A balanced, healthy diet that includes lots of fruits, vegetables, and protein is the best way for you and your growing baby to get these and other important nutrients.
 But many pregnant women also take a supplemental prenatal vitamin to make sure they're not missing out on anything important.
 Consult with your doctor before starting a prenatal vitamin.